- NEARSIGHTED or MYOPIA (one sees better at near)

 - Consider contact lenses (usually between the ages of 12-14) as a viable option for all myopic patients.
 Maturity is the main factor if a child should be fit with contacts.

 The concept of myopia control (Orthokeratology) has been around for decades.
 Although there are no confirmed studies, there definitely is long-term evidence that certain procedures do curtail myopia progression.
 The reason studies are so difficult is that you would need to clone an individual. you would need to have one undergo the procedure and the other not and see how they turn out.
 When we talk about studies, we are talking about apparent trends.
 Today, there are two modes used.
 One is with a rigid lens that actually flattens the front of the eye.
-The attractive attribute is that the manufacturers recommend wearing this lens while sleeping and then can go the entire day without glasses or contacts.
-However, in our experience, there are more complications by when sleeping in lenses. another mode which we favor is the wearing of bifocal soft contact lenses.
-The theory here is that by not having to focus at near, the eye doesn't elongate thus keeping myopia in check.
+The attractive attribute is that often the patient can sleep in the lenses and then upon awakening does not need to wear glasses or contacts throughout the day.
+The other mode of myopia control is to wear a specially designed multifocal soft lens.
+The theory with both is that there is a peripheral area of "defocus" which curtails the growth of the eye, thus keeping myopia in check.

 FARSIGHTED or HYPEROPIA